 Transfer evaluations are completed after a student has been admitted to the University.
 The Office of the Registrar will use your course descriptions and academic transcripts to determine which courses will transfer for credit at Trinity University.

 Yes.
-Admitted students are automatically considered for general merit scholarships based on their application for admission.
+Admitted students are automatically considered for general merit scholarships based on their academic performance and standardized test scores.
 Active members of Phi Theta Kappa may be eligible for a separate Phi Theta Kappa Transfer Scholarship We require proof of membership in Phi Theta Kappa to be submitted with the student's application for admission.

 Few night courses are offered each semester.